Warehouses of the Future: Dark Warehouses.

 What are dark warehouses?

-Dark warehouses are ones in which human input is limited.
+Dark warehouses operate with minimal human input is.
 Instead of workers, the bulk of the work is done using robots and automated control systems.

 Of course, some elements of the distribution process require human involvement.
 Receiving of goods isn’t fully automated.
 But the putaway, picking and packing can be fully automated.
 Robots can operate in isolation, following pre-designed routes around the warehouse, or using ultrasound or infra-red sensors to avoid equipment and other robots.